 4. She reflects on the relationship

-Yes, she probably does miss you.
+“Will she miss me during no-contact?” – yes, she probably does miss you.
 “Your feelings don’t vanish just because you’ve parted ways.
 It takes a while for a person to truly move on in life.
 With the no-contact rule in place, the woman gets some of this space to look at her relationship in retrospect.
 It’s a mental recap of the good and bad times,” says Shazia.
-Understand the psychology behind the no-contact rule?
+Understand the psychology behind the no-contact rule a little bit more now?

 In a manner of speaking, your ex will honor the relationship you shared.
 It was an integral part of her life and has contributed to her journey.
 Even if you aren’t speaking anymore, she will acknowledge the history.
 She might get distracted, zone out mid-conversation, or obsessively go over the relationship arguments.
 The no-contact rule female psychology dictates that this is her last phase in the blues – she will pick herself up immediately after she’s done looking back at the relationship.